Chadarius/StarCitizenVoiceAtk/README.md

 [Install Voice Attack](https://voiceattack.com/)

-[Install the ASTRA HCS Voice Pack](https://www.hcsvoicepacks.com/products/a-s-t-r-a-star-citizen?variant=20772219268) No HCS VoicePack Required.
-When HCS updates their voice packs, I will also update the ASTRA profile.
-Eventually I will make the ASMBL Free and ASMBL Astra profiles interchangable.
+[Optional: Install an HCS Voice Pack](https://www.hcsvoicepacks.com/collections/star-citizen) No HCS VoicePack Required.
+However my profile works alongside HCS Voicepacks with a few changes that are documented below.

-**New** Improve your Text to Speech (TTS) with Cortana.
+Improve your Text to Speech (TTS) with Cortana.
 Enable the "Cortana" TTS profile by following [these instructions](https://github.com/watermarkhu/enable-microsoft-eva-tts/tree/master).

 ## The Basics
-If you have your own VoiceAttack macros, make sure you backup everything before you mess with this stuff! :)
+If you have your own VoiceAttack macros, make sure you backup everything before you mess with this stuff!

 ### Download All the Commands